Back to Basics: What is FinTech?

 Regardless of how people perceive FinTech, it enriched banking experiences in the following ways:

-• Product Diversity and Choice: Banking was a serious business conducted by serious people back in the 90s.
+Product Diversity and Choice: Banking was a serious business conducted by serious people back in the 90s.
 Now, two developers can come together to create enhanced banking services.
-Banking is not a monopoly anymore; consumers can select their favorites among many different providers and banks.
+Banking is not a monopoly anymore; consumers can select their favorites from many different providers and banks.

 Characteristics of FinTech Startups